Please note that ISDA no longer supports the 2006 ISDA Definitions – see ISDA’s statementfor further information.

 The 2021 Definitions also represent ISDA’s first natively digital definitional booklet, published exclusively on the ISDA MyLibrary platform.
 This enables users to view a consolidated version of the definitions, to see how they have changed over time and provides access to enhanced user facilities such as hyperlinking to definitions, bookmarking and additional resources.
 For more information on how to access the MyLibrary platform, please contact firstname.lastname@example.org.
 A fact sheet on MyLibrary is available here.
 A webinar on the 2021 Definitions and MyLibrary can be seen here.

-The ISDA 2021 Definitions Implementation Subgroup is meeting on a weekly basis in the run up to October 4, 2021, to identify and resolve issues relating to the adoption and implementation of the 2021 Definitions.
-The sub-group is open to ISDA members and, given its focus on operational implementation, tends to be attended by operations staff from member firms.
-If you are interested in participating in the Implementation Sub-group, please contact firstname.lastname@example.org.
+The ISDA 2021 Definitions Implementation Subgroup met on a weekly basis in the run up to October 4, 2021, to identify and resolve issues relating to the adoption and implementation of the 2021 Definitions.
+Issues related to adoption and implementation are now being discussed in the ISDA Rates Market Infrastructure Group.
+The group is open to ISDA members and, given its focus on operational implementation, tends to be attended by operations staff from member firms.
+If you are interested in participating in the ISDA Rates Market Infrastructure Group, please contact email@example.com.
 Members of ISDA can access recordings of the Implementation Sub-group calls below.

 Introduction to Implementation of the 2021 ISDA Interest Rate Definitions